bkmwatling/BRU/README.md

 # The virtual machine approach to optimised regular expression matching in C

-The repo contains separate Rust source files for each stage of compiling _regular expressions_ into _virtual machine (VM)_ instructions.
+The repo contains separate C source files for each stage of compiling _regular expressions_ into _virtual machine (VM)_ instructions.
 The main framework source code is contained over the C files `bru.c`, `compiler.c`, `parser.c`, `scheduler.h`, `smir.c`, `sre.c`, and `srvm.c` in the `src/`